Results

 How accurate is the distance shown?

-Can I compare multiple regions?
+Can I compare multiple regions or custom grid values?

 Does this include station energy, manufacturing, or maintenance?